neopragma/sociabletests/README.md

 What I have in mind is to try test-driving a small application using conventional TDD on the one hand, and again using Nullables and Sociable Tests on the other.

 The pattern language is explicitly focused on Object-Oriented languages, so let's start with those.
+I propose we try languages with static typing and dynamic typing, and languages that separate test code from production code in different ways.
+That way, if any of those characteristics has an effect on James' approach, we'll see it.

+With that in mind, I suggest we try Java, C#, and Ruby.
+Java and C# use static typing and developers conventionally use different techniques to separate test and production code.
+Ruby uses dynamic typing.

 ## What toys shall we play with?